Sebastian Lopez

 I am also one of the founding members of AstroLatinX, an organization formed of graduate and undergraduate Spanish speaking students to provide outreach to local communities in Spanish.
 Much outreach is done in English so our goal to help educate and support young Latin-American students who speak English as a second language.

 Having had the privileged of being assisted by great mentors, I also find it important to mentor and become better at mentoring students to better help their future.
 I have been part of the OSU Astronomy Department SURP program that designs summer programs for undergraduates and pairs them with faculty or graduate student.
-My first student's project (NGC 4945 project above) led to a first author accepted ApJ paper and I will be mentoring another student this summer of 2024.
+My first student's project (NGC 4945 project above) led to a first author accepted ApJ paper.
+My second student's project led to them being second author on a publication submitted to ApJ.

 About me: